Here's How Facebook Got Into This Mess: A Timeline

 The study’s publication in June 2014 prompted one of the first instances of widespread outrage over privacy concerns on Facebook.
 Users were furious at Facebook for having performed the research without more explicit consent.

-Facebook subjected nearly 700,000 users to a 2012 study in an attempt to discover how to make people feel happier or sadder, based on what Facebook showed them on their news feed.
-Facebook said in its study that it followed its own Data Use policy, which states that all users agree, prior to creating an account, to informed consent for this research.
+Facebook subjected nearly 700,000 users to a 2012 study in an attempt to discover how to make people feel happier or sadder, based on what Facebook showed them on their News Feed.
+Facebook said in its study that it followed its own data use policy, which states that all users agree, before creating an account, to informed consent for this research.
 However, Forbes reported that the “research policy” clause in the site’s terms was added in May 2012, four months after the study took place.

 2014 — Facebook begins deprecating Graph API version 1.0.

-During Facebook’s annual F8 conference in 2014, the company announced it was winding down Graph API, which significantly limited the amount of Facebook data third party applications had access to.
+During Facebook’s annual F8 conference in 2014, the company announced it was winding down Graph API, which significantly limited the amount of Facebook data third-party applications had access to.
 Additionally, apps would be required to get approval from Facebook before they could request sensitive data.

 A press release from the event said, “We’ve heard from people that they are worried about sharing information with apps, and they want more control over their data.”